umd-lhcb/MiniDAQ-config/README.md

 # MiniDAQ-config
-Backup for configuration files on MiniDAQ
+This repository provides a detailed description on how to configure a MiniDAQ server from scratch.